Constructive Dismissal and Employment Law Advice

 - The employer has failed to protect you if there is a case of bullying, harassment or violence against you by work colleagues

 - The employer is forcing you to work in dangerous conditions

 If you decide to resign the normal procedure to follow is:

 - Speak to your line manager or someone from your HR department

 - Follow the standard grievance procedure before taking legal action

 Caven is the UK’s leading legal brokerage company, helping you find the right employment solicitor.
-If you believe you're being forced to resign, call us on 08001 221 2299 or fill in the web-form above and our dedicated case handlers will advise you on the next steps.
+Whatever your situation, call us on 08001 221 2299 or fill in the web-form above and let our dedicated case handlers match you to the best solicitor for your needs.